-The downside is that it will be a little more noisy than fully enclosed inverters.
+The downside is that it will be a little noisier than fully enclosed inverters.

 As with many generators, this Champion generator starts easily with a quick pull of the recoil start pull cord.

-A single knob allows for you to easily adjust the engine choke to aid in starting.
+A single knob allows you to easily adjust the engine choke to aid in starting.

 To start things off, you will notice an engine on switch that allows you to quickly turn the generator off and on.